What is Trust?

 My trust in you is the product of my willingness to trust people in general, and your trustworthiness.

 The 6 Components of Trustworthiness

-This growing mini-book series offers one-page actionable new habits that will make you (or your team) a more trustworthy leader, team member, or salesperson.
+This growing mini-book series offers one-page actionable new habits that will make you (or your team) a more trustworthy leader, team member, salesperson, or project manager.

 Can I TRUST You?
 Mini-Book Series